 Selling and Leaking

 Companies can leak or sell email addresses.
 When you provide your email address to a company, whether in person on online, you are at their mercy as far as privacy is concerned.
 They can do what they want with your information.
 This is another good time to use a disposable or secondary email address.

 Spammers use phishing to harvest email addresses as well.
 There are many ways they do this.
-They may pose as banks, financial institutions, government agencies or companies you do business with tricking you into providing your email address.
+They may pose as banks, financial institutions, government agencies or companies you do business to trick you into providing your email address.
 They may also ask you to provide personal information.